The Future of Payment Processing in the Gambling Industry

 Another major issue is that gambling is generally deemed a high-risk industry.
 This leads to payment processors charging much higher rates.
 Operators are quoted as high as a whopping 10% for the service.
-This is ultimately paid by the users of course, through lower payouts on their bets.
+These inflated costs of payment processing are ultimately paid by the users of course, through lower payouts on their bets.

 GAMBL eliminates these third-party providers and gives users control of their own funds at all times.
 Shifting away from email/password authentication to blockchain is a big change for many, and a bit of a learning curve, but there are significant security benefits in doing so.
 Users’ personal info is better protected and their funds are more secure, when implemented properly.

 It’s also simply a much more efficient solution.
 Users won’t be waiting long periods of time for deposits and payouts to clear.
 In the case of payouts especially, as they often take days or even weeks and have long been one of the largest complaints of users.
 And last but certainly not least, not having to pay the outrageous processing fees allows GAMBL to pass on the savings to users in the form of higher payouts.
 Bettors will appreciate this since they are quite sensitive to how much sportsbooks keep and they are quick to shop around for the best price.